-In the previous post, What Happens If I Die Without A Will?, I discussed North Carolina intestacy law and who would receive your property if you were to die without a will.
+In the previous post, What Happens If Someone Dies Without A Will in North Carolina?, I discussed North Carolina intestacy law and who would receive your property if you were to die without a will.
 The following are some of the many reasons why the intestacy distribution scheme may not fit your needs:

 1.If you have minor children, the intestacy laws do not provide a means of appointing a guardian to care for your children.